sandhyaparna/AWS/AWS ML Speciality/Practice Questions/README.md

 * Use VPC endpoint to increase security
 * AWS data pipeline from RDS to redshift, DynamoDB to S3, 1 database/datwarehouse/datalake to another
 * Glue can run python scripts on python shell
-* Kinesis API to reduce data processing time while using AWS kinesis data streams to stream data
+* Kinesis API to reduce data processing time while using AWS kinesis data streams to stream data.
+Kinesis Producer library to provide built-in performance benefits and ease of use on the client side, to achieve high write throughput with reliability
 * seq2seq for spell check
 * Factorization machines for header of the email
 * To run sagemaker spark application on EMR, use spark application jar